patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/icons/icons.md

 ## All icons

-The following table outlines details for all icons supported by PatternFly, as well as guidance for using each icon.
+The following table provides details and usage information for all icons that PatternFly supports.

-For guidance related to tooltips for icons, [refer to our tooltips writing guide.](/ux-writing/tooltips#icon-tooltips)
+For guidance related to icon tooltips, [refer to our tooltips writing guide.](/ux-writing/tooltips#icon-tooltips)

 Select any single icon in the table to download it as an SVG.
 You can also download all icon SVGs <a href="https://github.com/patternfly/patternfly-design/raw/master/resources/patternfly-icon-svgs" target="_blank">on GitHub (via patternfly-icons.zip.)</a>